 The entrance might appear to be small, but the vagina and entrance are actually extremely stretchy because they are designed to allow a baby to pass through so it will definitely be able to stretch to accommodate to the shape of a cup.

 Sizing charts are a guide only because we are all different shapes and sizes inside and out.
-The things that can influence our shape on the inside are: whether or not we’ve had children, how strong our pelvic floor muscles are, as well as our age and stage in life and factors such as prolapse or constipation.
-If you have a full bowel and or hard stools (poos) pushing into the vaginal canal it may alter the shape of your cup.
+The things that can influence our shape on the inside are: whether or not we’ve had children, how strong our pelvic floor muscles are, how active we are; as well as our age and stage in life and factors such as prolapse or constipation.
+If you have a full bowel and or hard stools (poos) pushing into the vaginal cancel it can alter the shape of your cup.

-The vaginal canal angles backwards towards your lower back so one of the things I think really helps is once you have folded your menstrual cup into a shallow punch down fold, then push the spout onto the back wall of the vagina and slide in as far as your fingers will reach and then let go and use the toggle to push it up and in and toward your lower back.
+The vaginal canal angles backwards towards your lower back so one of the things I think really helps is once you have folded your menstrual cup into a shallow punch down fold, is to push the spout onto the back wall of the vagina and slide in as far as your fingers will reach and then let go and use the toggle to push it up and in an angled backwards direction toward your lower back.
 Once it’s in, sometimes it helps to wiggle your pelvis like Elvis and contract your pelvic floor several times (squeezing and lifting like holding wind and wee).
 Once it’s in the right place you should not feel it.
 If you can feel it, it’s probably too low so try pushing in a bit further.

 Firstly – it’s important to remember that your cup can’t get lost so if you can’t reach it for some reason, don’t panic.
 Often when it’s hard to get out we haven’t released our pelvic floor muscles.
-Make sure you have contracted like holding on to wind and wee and then relax and release like letting wind sneak out quietly like you would if you were sitting next to someone on an airplane.
+Make sure you have contracted like holding on to wind and wee and then relax and release like letting wind sneak out quietly like you would if you were sitting next to someone on an airplane (not using it out noisily!).
 A relaxed pelvic floor will make removal a lot easier.
-If you are new to cup life it’s normal to be nervous and tense while you are mastering it but it’s essential you relax as much as you can during the removal especially if you have a strong pelvic floor.
+If you are new to cup life it’s normal to be nervous and tense while you are mastering it but it’s essential you relax as much as you can during the removable especially if you have a strong pelvic floor.

 Also, think about the angle it went in on – it needs to come out the same way.
 Using the grip rings above the toggle to squeeze the base of the cup and release and suction.
 Personally I recommend gently twisting the menstrual cup and while you pull it down and one edge should pop out of the vagina.
 Let the twist go and wait a second then gently wiggle the cup back and forward to remove.
 If your cup is sitting high and hard to reach, try putting one foot on a stool or the edge of the loo.
 You can also try leaning right forward to get better access or squat down.
 If these positions don’t work on their own you could try GENTLY baring down like pushing a fart out to help lower the cup but only do this if you really need to and as gently as possible.
 If you are still not successful don’t panic – go away and do something else for a while to help you relax and then try again.
 Another tip is to make sure you have an empty bladder as a full bladder can get in the way sometimes and make removal harder.